FDA-AACR Oncology Educational Fellowship

 We have previously accepted approximately 20 fellows in each class and expect to continue accepting similar numbers.

 Applications will first be reviewed for completeness; incomplete applications will not be considered.
-A selection committee comprising FDA staff and AACR members with experience in the drug development and review process will select fellows based on strength of qualifications and references.
+A selection committee comprising FDA staff and AACR members with experience in drug development and the regulatory review process will select fellows based on strength of qualifications and references.

 The FDA-AACR Oncology Educational Fellowship is an additional learning opportunity for early-career scientists on top of their current responsibilities.
 We anticipate the time commitment is roughly 5 hours per month, including one 3 hour-long monthly virtual meeting starting in October.
-Fellows are also expected to attend the AACR Annual Meeting, which lasts approximately 5 days in April and an additional in-person capstone project in late spring/early summer.
+Fellows are also expected to attend the AACR Annual Meeting, which lasts approximately 5 days in April and an additional in-person capstone project in May 2026.

 No, U.S. citizenship is not required to apply for or become a fellow.